Pixhunter/JavaScript_Server/README.md

   U don't need the ; but program skip it :)
 =================================================</pre>

-Here are all the server files with the javascript interpreter:
+Here are all the server files with the javascript interpreter:<br>
 (interpreter capabilities are given by srun.sh during compilation and they are in the js.cpp header and also some lines upper :D)

 - server.cpp - the server itself, opens a file with an interpreter (js.cpp) via fork and waits for its execution, intercepting its std::out messages and outputting them in response to the client (processes many requests as a "live" server) + forwards to the client parameters from the server such as request length, connection type, etc.